Wednesday, April 8, 2009

 April 8, 1923,

-The New York Times reports that "the doors of the Quirinal Palace were thrown open for the second and last reception" before the royal wedding takes place.
+The New York Times reports that "the doors of the Quirinal Palace were thrown open for the second and last reception" before the royal wedding took place.
 Today's reception is considered to be "the first important court function to take place since the beginning of the war."

 Count Calvi was dressed in his cavalry officer's uniform, on which he wore several medals that he had received for "conspicuous gallantry on the battlefield."